 Unfortunately, our references were all very different, and there was a failure in communication as to the priority of the various aspects of these references.
-This was ultimately where I believe we clashed.
+This was ultimately is where I believe we clashed.

 This is fine

 I feel like we all just had blinkers on, focusing on our individual tasks with an “everything is fine” mentality.
-By the time that I had finished art and audio, I realised that very little of the game that was functional.
-Anything that was functional was also extremely buggy.
+By the time that I had finished the art and audio, I realised that very little of the game that was actually functional.
+Anything that was functional was extremely buggy.
 This put a huge downer on the whole experience.
 I was happy with the art I had created, but annoyed at how bad it looked in game.